notspecia/HTML-CSS/README.md

 ## To fix

-1. take more notes of the new section 11
+1. write the readme in the exsercise num 3 (column + nations)

-2. read the new section 12 (flexbox), and do the exsercise
+2. read and do the exsercise of the new section 14 (boostrap)